tyler55792/blackjack-terminal/README.md

 This was my first personal python coding project!
 I got tired of losing money in real blackjack, so I wrote a python script that would allow me to play with fake money from the terminal.

-:exclamation: Ignore the lack of modularity, lack of input validation, use of global variables, inconsistent formatting, and bloated main().
-I've come a long way since I wrote this :exclamation:
+:exclamation::exclamation: Ignore the lack of modularity, lack of input validation, use of global variables, inconsistent formatting, and bloated main().
+I've come a long way since I wrote this :exclamation::exclamation: